nikhilrajput/toloom-app/README.md

-  # Weaving App
+  # Toloom

-  This is a code bundle for Weaving App.
+  This is a code bundle for Toloom, a weaving app.
 The original project is available at https://www.figma.com/design/ltAVihDs2ttPjaz7MhhcwW/Weaving-App.

   ## Running the code